Breathing Techniques: A Guide to the Science and Methods

 The exercises below are Ayurvedic warm ups.
 They can be used independently or in conjunction to help you begin noticing, focusing on, and controlling your breath.
 After such a warm up, you can work your breath into more meditative even breathing.
 The end result of yogic breathing tends to be quiet without snoring sounds, physically smooth, and located deep in the belly or diaphragm.

 Alternate Nostril Breathing (Nadi Shodhana/Nadi Shuddhi) – Use your right thumb to close your right nostril.
 Breath in through the left nostril.
 Then, close the left nostril and breathe out through the right nostril.
 Reverse the process, breathing in through your right nostril and out through your left.
-Continue this cycle until you feel that you feel focused and relaxed, or for 5 minutes, whichever comes first.
+Continue this cycle until make you feel that you feel focused and relaxed, or for 5 minutes, whichever comes first.

 Uninostril Breathing (Surya Anuloma Viloma/Chandra Anuloma Viloma) – Close one of your nostrils.
 Then, inhale and exhale exclusively through the open nostril.
 Try to keep your breathing slow and evenly paced.